-9.02 Protection under paragraph (1) is subject to the provisions of paragraph (2) which leaves Contracting Parties free as regards the form of legal protection under which they provide protection in respect of appellations of origin.
-In addition to the form of protection, Contracting Parties would also remain free to determine the name of the title of protection granted under their own legal system - for example, the English term under EU law for "appellation d'origine" is not "appellation of origin", but "designation of origin".
+- 9.02 Paragraph (2) leaves Contracting Parties free as regards the form of legal protection under which they provide the protection to be provided under the Agreement in respect of appellations of origin or geographical indications.
+In addition to the form of protection, Contracting Parties would also remain free to determine the name of the title of protection granted under their own legal system for example, the English term under EU law for "appellation d'origine" is not "appellation of origin", but "designation of origin". - 9.03 The provisions of paragraph (3) establish a safeguard clause in respect of other forms of protection that may be available in a Contracting Party than the protection to be accorded under the Revised Lisbon Agreement.
+In light of the discussions which took place at the sixth session of the Working Group, paragraph (3) now uses the terms "the protection stipulated in this Act" instead of the former "protection established under this Act" (see paragraph 183 of the Report of the sixth session of the Working Group contained in document LI/WG/DEV/6/7 Prov.).
+Reference is also made to Article 15(2) in this regard.